marcosnevot/iot-live-metrics-hub/ARCHITECTURE.md

     - Empty result when the range does not contain data.
     - Validation errors for missing or inconsistent `from` / `to`.
   - Full ingest + rules + alerts pipeline:
+    - `POST /auth/login` obtains an admin JWT from environment-configured credentials.
+    - `POST /devices` (admin JWT) creates a device and returns its raw `api_key`.
-    - `POST /rules` creates a `MAX` rule for a device/metric.
+    - `POST /rules` (admin JWT) creates a `MAX` rule for the device/metric.
-    - `POST /ingest` sends a metric that violates that rule.
+    - `POST /ingest` (device API key) sends a metric that violates that rule.
-    - `GET /alerts?status=ACTIVE` returns at least one alert matching the device, metric and value.
+    - `GET /alerts?status=ACTIVE` (admin JWT) returns at least one alert matching device, metric and value.

 ---

-Future phases will extend this document with:
+Future phases/releases will extend this document with:

 - More detailed performance considerations and SLOs based on the existing Prometheus metrics.
-- Hardening and QA improvements: extended test coverage, rate limiting, additional validation (F10).
+- Optional advanced hardening (e.g. rate limiting for ingest/auth and additional validation) beyond the v1.0.0 scope.
 - Final documentation polish, README for portfolio and release notes for v1.0.0 (F11).